abstractqqq/dsds/README.md

 ## Dependencies

 Python 3.9, 3.10, 3.11+ is recommended.
 We are forward looking.

+It should run on all versions >= 3.9.
+But I haven't tested 3.9 and 3.10 thoroughly.

 pip install polars scipy numpy